davetron5000/faas-is-a-what-now/markdown/downsides.md

 !SH node js/renderPageTest.js

-But, we can fix it by changing the param name we pass in
+But, we can fix it by changing the param name we use in the test:

 !EDIT_FILE js/renderPageTest.js /* */
 {